Submissions closed! Thank you, submitters!

 Q: When should I expect to hear back?

-Q: Can I submit two chapters if its under 6000 words?
+Q: Can I submit two chapters if they fall under 6,000 words?

 Q: How firm are you on word count?

 We allow for some wiggle room; don’t force your revisions into 6,000 words.
 We’d rather read a couple hundred extra words than a cramped conclusion!